-If your Shadowsocks servers don't work, or if they stop working after some time, you may need to reset your credentials (port and password) on the website.
+If your Shadowsocks servers don't work, or if they stop working after some time, you may need to reset your credentials (port and password).
 The server management of the Shadowsocks servers seems to have some bugs.
 Sometimes ports get closed randomly and sometimes the credentials just don't work.

 The first thing to check is whether you can still ping the server.
 If it doesn't respond to a ping, then it was likely blocked in China and you will need to find another server to use.

-If the server responds to a ping, but the Shadowsocks connection fails, then you may need to reset your Shadowsocks credentials on the Surfshark website.
+If the server responds to a ping, but the Shadowsocks connection fails, then you should go back to the Surfshark website and reset your credentials.

 To do this, click on Disable Shadowsocks and then Enable Shadowsocks again.
 You will get a new port and password.
 Then you will need to update the Port and Password with your new credentials for each server profile in your Shadowsocks app.

 Make sure you test several different servers with your new credentials because sometimes certain servers don't get updated properly (or there can be a delay).
 If none of them are working, then reset again.
-Sometimes you may need to reset your credentials several times before it works.
+In rare cases you may need to reset your credentials several times before it works.